-If an employee to whom an option or right has been granted under the 2015 Plan shall die or suffer a total and permanent disability while employed by the Corporation or a subsidiary, such option or right may be exercised, to the extent that the employee was entitled to do so at the termination of employment (including by reason of death or total and permanent disability), as set forth herein by the employee, legal guardian of the employee (unless such exercise would disqualify an option as an incentive stock option), a legatee or legatees of the employee under the employee's last will, or by the employee's personal representatives or distributees, whichever is applicable, at any time within one year after the date of the employee's death or total and permanent disability shall die, a legatee or legatees of such employee under the employee's last will, or the executor of such employee's estate, shall only have the right to exercise such option or right, to the extent that the employee was entitled to do so at the termination of employment, during the period ending one year after the date of the employee's termination of employment by reason of total and permanent disability.
+If an employee to whom an option or right has been granted under the 2015 Plan shall die or suffer a total and permanent disability while employed by the Corporation or a subsidiary, such option or right may be exercised, to the extent that the employee was entitled to do so at the termination of employment (including by reason of death or total and permanent disability), as set forth herein by the employee, legal guardian of the employee (unless such exercise would disqualify an option as an incentive stock option), a legatee or legatees of the employee under the employee's last will, or by the employee's personal representatives or distributees, whichever is applicable, at any time within one year after the date of the employee's death or total and permanent disability, but in no event later than the date on which the option or right terminates.
+Notwithstanding the above, if an employee who terminates employment by reason of total and permanent disability shall die, a legatee or legatees of such employee under the employee's last will, or the executor of such employee's estate, shall only have the right to exercise such option or right, to the extent that the employee was entitled to do so at the termination of employment, during the period ending one year after the date of the employee's termination of employment by reason of total and permanent disability.
 For purposes hereof, "total and permanent disability" shall have the meaning set forth in the Corporation's long-term disability policy.